valenber/yaba/_docs/dev_log.md

 On a different topic, I tried to do local development using docker containers to be closer to the production environment, but failed.
 I think for now I will stick with the normal dev servers options.

+I added a call to [freecurrencyapi](https://freecurrencyapi.com/) inside the `exchange-service` to fetch exchange rates for currencies.
+It was very easy to integrate and has a generous free tier.